Thursday, April 30, 2009

 ¼ cup fresh mint leaves, roughly chopped

-1 bunch flat leaf parsley, stems removed & roughly chopped
+1 bunch flat leaf parsley, stems removed, thoroughly washed, & roughly chopped

 4 oz tomato paste, diluted in a 2 to 3 tablespoons of water